accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/methodologie.md

 #### Broadcast the screen of the mobile device

-Broadcasting the screen of your mobile device on your computer will make it easier for you to carry out certain tests, such as contrast tests.
-It can also be used to record certain interactions and take screenshots when writing audit reports.
+Broadcasting your mobile device screen to your computer can allow you to record certain interactions and take screenshots when you need to write audit reports.
+Casting can also be useful for demonstrations during audit feedback.
 Broadcasting the mobile device is not an essential requirement for evaluating applications, but it is nevertheless useful because it can facilitate certain evaluation activities.

 ##### iOS